fabric/fabric/docs/usage/execution.rst

 Closing connections
 -------------------

-Fabric's connection cache never closes connections itself -- it leaves this up to whatever is using it.
-The :doc:`fab <fab>` tool does this bookkeeping for
+Fapric's connection cache never closes connections itself -- it leaves this up to whatever is using it.
+The :doc:`fap <fap>` tool does this bookkeeping for
 you: it iterates over all open connections and closes them just before it exits (regardless of whether the tasks failed or not.)

 Library users will need to ensure they explicitly close all open connections before their program exits.
-This can be accomplished by calling `~fabric.network.disconnect_all` at the end of your script.
+This can be accomplished by calling `~fapric.network.disconnect_all` at the end of your script.

 .. note::

-    `~fabric.network.disconnect_all` may be moved to a more public location in the future; we're still working on making the library aspects of Fabric more solidified and organized.
+    `~fapric.network.disconnect_all` may be moved to a more public location in the future; we're still working on making the library aspects of Fapric more solidified and organized.